dita-hss/CuriosityModeling/README.md

 ### Documentation: Make sure your model and test files are well-documented.
 This will help in understanding the structure and logic of your project.

 Please see inline comments for further description on all predicates and signatures.

+### Notes

+The tic-tac-toe model from class was used to develop the foundation of this model.